25 Jul Could Biometrics Bring MP’s and Peers to Account?

 An interesting suggestion by Tommy Sheppard, MP for Edinburgh East and SNP spokesman in the House of Commons, that all MP’s and peers should be issued with identification cards so the public can see exactly how much time their peer or MP does spend in the House, has resulted in a Newcastle-based company suggesting an alternative technology that will not only produce attendance data, but significantly raise levels of personal security for all MP’s, peers, staff and visitors to Parliament.

 The SNP suggestion follows reports of peers claiming their £300 a day allowance for a few minutes attendance.
-Whilst MP’s, peers and staff must enter presently enter Parliament through a security gate with a pass and numeric code, there is no such restrictions upon leaving so no records are available of who is in Parliament at any one time and how long they have spent there.
+Whilst MP’s, peers and staff must enter presently enter Parliament through a security gate with a pass and numeric code, there are no such restrictions on leaving so no records are available of who is in Parliament at any one time and how long they have spent there.

 However, an alternative and more modern technology is available with access control fingerprint readers from ievo Ltd, the Newcastle-based manufacturer of biometric recognition systems.